 Elephant riding is one is THE pinnacle of a visit to Thailand.
 But do not be lured by it!

 This apparently harmless practice hides years of exploitation, deforestation, abusing practices and unethical profit making!
 Elephant riding was THE main activity in most places where you could find those animals and by refusing to take part in this made my dream of seeing them seemed bleak at first.
-It was better NOT to see them at all than to satisfy my desires at their misery.
+It was better NOT to see them at all than to satisfy my desires at the expense of their misery.

 But why all this fuss about just seeing them?